The 10 Best Pre-Med Schools in the US

 As one of the top colleges in the United States, Harvard is the number one option for a pre-med curriculum.
 Harvard is also among the hardest to get into Ivy League schools, a group of private colleges in the northeastern United States famous for an extremely competitive application.

-For first-year Harvard applicants, the deadline for early decision is November 1st, with notification coming out mid-December.
-The deadline for regular decision is January 1st, with notification coming out by the end of March.
+For first-year Harvard applicants, the deadline for Early Decision is November 1st, with notifications coming out in mid-December.
+The deadline for regular decisions is January 1st, with notifications coming out by the end of March.

 Johns Hopkins University